geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 We went through this weekend about how many orders of magnitude commas behind in different places.
 And we're two orders of magnitude behind in inference compute now, but if we stick a 7900 XTX in the car, that's as good as Tesla's processor.
 So yeah, there's the USB side of things, and then there's kind of the cloud side of things.
-So we're building right now, we got a shelf in, I'll post some pictures once it's up, but we're building a nine tiny box red test cloud.
+So we're building right now, we got a shelf in, I'll post some pictures once it's up, but we're building a nine TinyBox red test cloud.
-We're going to have two tiny box pros as like ingestion machines.
+We're going to have two TinyBox pros as like ingestion machines.
 I posted a [picture of the switch on Twitter](https://x.com/__tinygrad__/status/1878509277834260789).
 So yeah, we should really be thinking about these GPU computers as like the dumbest nodes you could imagine.
 They're just going to sit there, they're going to run some